 Akihabara Station and District Guide

 The modern Akihabara Station has a long history.
-It was originally opened in 1890, then used for hauling freight.
-Passengers began using the station in 1925.
-Today, it serves nearly 250,000 boarding passengers daily.
+It was originally opened in 1890 for hauling freight, and went on to serve passengers in 1925.
+Today, it serves hundreds of thousands of travelers daily and is one of Tokyo’s busiest stations.

-Your Japan Rail Pass makes rail travel around the country easy and affordable.
-From Akihabara Station, there are numerous train and subway lines you can take using the JR Pass.
+From Akihabara Station, there are numerous train and subway lines you can take using your JR Pass.

 Akihabara Station offers access to the following rail lines:

-• The Keihin-Tohoku Line to Ueno, Tabata, Omiya, Tokyo, Shinagawa, and Yokohama.
+• Keihin-Tohoku Line to Ueno, Tabata, Omiya, Tokyo, Shinagawa, and Yokohama

-• The Chuo-Sobu Line to Ochanomizu, Shinjuku, Nakano and Mitaka (westbound), and Asakusabashi (Asakusa), Funabashi, Makuhari and Chiba.
+• Chuo-Sobu Line to Ochanomizu, Shinjuku, Nakano and Mitaka (westbound), and Asakusabashi (Asakusa), Funabashi, Makuhari and Chiba

-Remember that at the JR office, you will be able to activate your Japan Rail Pass and make your seat reservations.
+At the station’s JR office, you can activate your Japan Rail Pass and make your seat reservations.

 Yamanote line map